Summer School in Bioinformatics

 - Use appropriate bioinformatics tools to explore biological data

-- Comprehend some ways biological data can be stored, organised and interconverted
+- Comprehend ways biological data can be stored, organised and integrated

 - Bioinformatics as a science